- Home

 6. Prune shrubs that have finished blooming

-If you have any winter-flowering shrubs in your garden, such as viburnum, winter honeysuckle, pansies, snowdrops, and Japanese barberry, these can be pruned if flowering has finished.
+If you have any winter-flowering shrubs in your garden – such as viburnum, winter honeysuckle, pansies, snowdrops, and Japanese barberry – these can be pruned if flowering has finished.

-Pruning will allow more light and air to reach the base of the plants – so that new shoots and buds can grow, mature, and harden before winter when they’ll bloom once again.
+Pruning will allow more light and air to reach the base of the plants, so that new shoots and buds can grow, mature, and harden before winter, when they’ll bloom once again.

-Speaking to Express, Hedges Direct said, “If we first consider the growth cycle of winter-flowering shrubs, it helps us to understand why pruning them at the correct time is so important.
+Speaking to the Express, Hedges Direct said, “If we first consider the growth cycle of winter-flowering shrubs, it helps us to understand why pruning them at the correct time is so important.

 “Winter-flowering shrubs and hedges usually display attractive flowers that last right through the colder months and then begin to sprout new green growth as spring arrives, with flower buds beginning to form that will bloom the following winter.